kpj-2006/Template-Repo/CONTRIBUTING.md

 - Provide a clear description of the feature
 - Explain why this feature would be useful
 - Include examples of how it would work
 ### Contributing Code

-1. **Create an Issue First**: For any feature requests, bugs, or enhancements, create an issue and wait to be assigned before starting work.
+1. **Submit an Issue First**: For features, bugs, or enhancements, create an issue first
-2. **No Unassigned PRs**: Do not submit pull requests without being assigned to an issue.
-Unassigned PRs will be closed.
-3. **Small Changes Exception**: For minor changes (< 20 lines) or documentation updates, you may directly create a PR.
+2. **Get Assigned**: Wait to be assigned before starting work(preferable)
+3. **Submit Your PR**: Once assigned, create a PR addressing the issue
+4. **Unrelated PRs**: Pull requests unrelated to issues may be closed or take longer to review

 ## 🚀 Getting Started